Netflixs Roma Is A Stunning Tribute To Nannys, Mothers

 In stark contrast with a movie like The Help, Roma doesn’t seek to present a rosy solution, nor does it pass judgement.
 It’s concerned with the details, the small things that make up a life and make it meaningful.
 Everyone matters in Roma — but especially those who so often get overlooked.

-“Roma” is screening in select theaters, and will be available to stream on Netflix December 14.
+“Roma” is out in selected UK cinemas on November 30, and will be available to stream on Netflix from December 14.

 Advertisement